dirkhh/adsb-feeder-image/README.md

 - if doing this with the RPi image, only use the 'wifi setup' option to make sure the image can connect to your wifi - everything else should be
 - using a DietPi or non-Raspberry image, WiFi is either unsupported (non-Raspberry boards) or needs to be setup using a text editor making changes to two files on the mountable partifion of the feeder image.
 There's a README file with instructions in the same folder.
 - boot from the image
-- wait a couple of minutes for the initial boot to complete, then connect to the [ADSB-PI Setup Page](http://adsb-feeder.local) -- this link
+- wait a couple of minutes for the initial boot to complete (on the install-on-boot _iob_ images that can mean 20+ minutes if your internet is slow), then connect to the [ADSB-PI Setup Page](http://adsb-feeder.local) -- this link
 _should_ work to find the freshly booted system on your local network - assuming you have a reasonably standard setup with mDNS enabled.
 If this fails. got to the [adsb.im redirector](http://my.adsb.im) - which should forward you to the right local address on your network.
 In the rare case where this fails as well you'll need to manually find the board's IP address - either using a connected keyboard / monitor, or via your router or other source of local IP addresses.
 - on the setup website enter the latitude, longitude, and elevation of your receiver as well as a name.
 - there's a convenient button to get the correct time zone from your browser